inmanta/inmanta-core/docs/model_developers/resource_sets.rst

 Ownership
 ---------
 A resource can safely be considered owned by a service instance if it could never be created by another service instance.
-There are two main mechanisms that can be used to provide this guarantee.
-One is the use of indexes on appropriate locations, the other is the use of some external distributor of unique values (e.g. a plugin to generate a UUID or to allocate values in an inventory).
+There are two main mechanisms that can be used to provide this guarantee, both of which will be described in their own subsection below.
+One is the use of indexes on appropriate locations, the other is the use of some external allocator of unique values (e.g. a plugin to generate a UUID or to allocate values in an inventory).

 In either case, the goal is to make sure that any object that is marked as owned by a service instance, is unique to that instance.
 In the index case we do so by making sure the object's identity is in fact completely and uniquely derived from the